About Our DC Office

 David Sanford, Sanford Heisler Sharp’s Chairman, has recovered more than one billion dollars for individual clients and the United States government since 2004.
 He has served as lead counsel in more than 50 class actions and numerous qui tam fraud cases around the country.
 David has also represented over 100 general counsel, in-house counsel, and lawyers in claims against their law firms and companies.
 Notably, David served as lead counsel in a gender discrimination class action against Novartis Pharmaceuticals Corporation that resulted in a $253 million verdict—the largest Title VII verdict in U.S. history.

-The Washington, DC office is managed by H. Vincent McKnight, Jr., Co-Chair of the firm’s Whistleblower & Qui Tam Practice.
+The Washington, DC office is managed by H. Vincent McKnight, Jr., Co-Chair of the firm’s Whistleblower & Qui Tam Practice Group.
 Mr. McKnight represents clients in employment discrimination and wrongful discharge cases as well as whistleblowers in sealed and unsealed False Claims Act/qui tam suits under investigation by the United States and other governmental stakeholders.
 He is renowned for arguing and winning a case in which the DC Court of Appeals first departed from the employment-at-will doctrine—the assumption that employment is for an indefinite amount of time and may be terminated at any time—in the District of Columbia.

-Partner and Title VII Practice Co-Chair Kate Mueting represents professionals at the highest levels in their fields, including Big Law partners and corporate executives.
+Partner and Discrimination and Harassment Practice Group Co-Chair Kate Mueting represents professionals at the highest levels in their fields, including Big Law partners and corporate executives.
 She has advised C-Suite executives in the pharmaceutical, technology, consulting, media, and communications industries against their Fortune 500 employers and has recovered tens of millions of dollars on behalf of her clients.
 Ms. Mueting currently serves as lead counsel in the hard-fought Donna Kassman, et. al. v.
 KPMG LLP, which seeks to remedy that firm’s systemic discrimination in pay and promotion, discrimination based on pregnancy, and chronic failure to properly investigate and resolve complaints of discrimination and harassment.

-Partner and Criminal/Sexual Violence Practice Co-Chair Steve Kelly represents plaintiffs, especially those from traditionally marginalized groups, who seek justice as victims of violence.
+Partner and Criminal/Sexual Violence Practice Group Co-Chair Steve Kelly represents plaintiffs, especially those from traditionally marginalized groups, who seek justice as victims of violence.
 He is one of a handful of lawyers in the country capable of fighting for a victim’s rights in both criminal and civil cases.
 Mr. Kelly has a lifelong commitment to improving the plight of crime victims and their families.
 He became a victim advocate at age 14, shortly after his older sister was sexually assaulted and murdered.
 His advocacy since then truly distinguishes him.
 In addition to representing crime victims, he has lobbied victims’ rights legislation before state legislatures and the U.S. Congress as well as provided training to victim advocates, prosecutors, and judges throughout the country.
-Mr. Kelly and the attorneys part of Sanford Heisler Sharp’s Criminal/Sexual Violence Practice are committed to giving crime victims a voice in court and our communities.
+Mr. Kelly and the attorneys part of Sanford Heisler Sharp’s Criminal/Sexual Violence Practice Group are committed to giving crime victims a voice in court and our communities.

 DC Senior Attorneys